Here’s how much it costs to start a business

 MICHAEL SALTSMAN: $15 MINIMUM WAGE HURTING (NOT HELPING) RESTAURANTS, WORKERS AS MORE STATES PREPARE TO HIKE

 Patricof noted a change in the way startups raise money today versus years ago.
-He said it used to be the case that companies had a seed round, followed by A, B, and C rounds of fundraising.
+He said it used to be the case that companies had a seed round, followed by A, B and C rounds of fundraising.
 Now they start with pre-seed investment.
-They begin raising money with family and friends—and it really works—Patricof noted.
+They begin raising money with family and friends — and it really works — Patricof noted.

-He added that these upstarts are helped by legislation like the Jobs Act which has set new definitions under which one does not have to be an accredited investor.
+He added that these upstarts are helped by legislation like the Jobs Act, which has set new definitions under which one does not have to be an accredited investor.

 “You can be an average citizen as long as you comply with some basic rules,” he said.